 - Must be certified as a primary sector business through the ND Department of Commerce.

 - Business must be headquartered in North Dakota.
-At least one C-Suite employee and 25% of all employees and independent contractors must be residents of North Dakota for as long as the NDDF capital is at risk.
+At least one C-Suite employee and 25% of all W2 employees must be residents of North Dakota for as long as the NDDF capital is at risk.
 Must be in, and remain in, compliance with state and federal securities laws.

 - Business must have fewer than 250 employees at the time of investment.